Planning for the Fall 2021 Semester

-Social Distancing and Face Coverings in Classrooms, Labs, and Studio Spaces: With relaxed restrictions and increased vaccination rates on campus, all campus areas will return to original occupancy levels.
-Face coverings will be required for individuals that are not fully vaccinated and will be optional for vaccinated individuals in all classrooms.
+Face Coverings in Classrooms, Labs, and Studio Spaces: Face coverings will be required for all individuals in all classrooms.
 Pre-existing personal protective equipment (PPE) requirements for the lab/research environment remain in place.
 Classrooms are outfitted with tempered glass barriers to protect both students and instructors.

-All dining cafes on campus will follow CDC guidelines which recommends face coverings in group settings, including when picking up food for takeout.
-Unvaccinated individuals will be required to wear a face covering in the dining halls when not eating.
+All individuals will be required to wear a face covering in the dining halls when not eating.
 Each dining café will have 100% occupancy Seating will not be available for patrons not actively dining, or when the café is closed for meals.
 Mobile ordering and pickup stations will be available, with the use of contactless payment where possible.
 The following guidelines will be practiced in each dining hall: